microsoft/sca-fuzzer/docs/devel/dr-model.md

 This document describes the DynamoRIO-based model.
 As any other model, this backend is responsible for collecting contract traces for generated test cases.

 ## Design Overview

 This backend is composed of several parts:

-The Python adapter (`src/model_dynamorio/model.py`) is responsible for receiving a test case from Revizor, transforming it into a format that can be executed by the backend, triggering the backend to execute the test case, and returning the collected contract traces to Revizor.
+* The Python adapter (`src/model_dynamorio/model.py`) is responsible for receiving a test case from Revizor, transforming it into a format that can be executed by the backend, triggering the backend to execute the test case, and returning the collected contract traces to Revizor.
-The Test Case Loader (`src/model_dynamorio/adapter.c`) is a C program that loads a test case program and a single input into its memory, and simply executes its.
+* The Test Case Loader (`src/model_dynamorio/adapter.c`) is a C program that loads a test case program and a batch of inputs into its memory, and executes the test case program with each input in a sequence.
-The DynamoRIO components (`src/model_dynamorio/backend`) are executed together with the test case loader, and they instrument the loader binary to collect contract traces.
+* The DynamoRIO components (`src/model_dynamorio/backend`) are executed together with the test case loader, and they instrument the loader binary to collect contract traces.

 These components can be roughly divided into the instrumentation-time components that are responsible for modifying the binary, and execution-time components that implement the model logic (i.e., the contract).

 [![DynamoRIO-based Model Backend](../assets/dr-model.png)](../assets/dr-model.png)